csaben/CPSC-Group-Project/method.md

 begin a loop to scrape and collect an ArrayList<String> that includes all of the markdown from within the <div class="chapter-inner chapter-content">,

+make a folder with the name of the novel

+save each ele (chapter) in the arraylist to a file (.txt) within the novel folder

-serve the ArrayList<String> object as a class of its own that handles batching of chapters to gui (i.e. continouous, load 1, load 5, load 10, ...)
+serve the files within the folder as an ArrayList<String> object with a class of its own that handles batching of chapters to gui (i.e. continouous, load 1, load 5, load 10, ...)

 ---